kemapak/javascript-fundamentals/05-functions-classes-modules/README.md

 ## This keyword

 In old days we used functions and objects are classes.
 In that context `this` keyword indicated the reference where the function was invoked.
-In todays JavaScript this does refer to the class where the method is declared.
+In today's JavaScript this does refer to the class where the method is declared.
 I would highly recommend using this keyword with classes only to avoid any unexpected issues coming from historical language behaviors.

 ## Inner Functions